pyeventsourcing/eventsourcing/README.md

 encryption.
 In this cipher strategy, data is compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

-**Optimistic concurrency control** — Can be used to ensure a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
+**Optimistic concurrency control** — can be used to ensure a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
 Leverages any optimistic concurrency controls in the database adapted by the stored event repository.
 For example with Cassandra, this can